 *Startup costs:50% of the qualified startup costs paid or incurred, but limited to the greater of (1) $500 or (2) the lesser of (a) $250 for each non-highly compensated employee who is eligible to participate in the plan or (b) $5,000.
 Qualified startup costs (1) In general “qualified startup costs” is ordinary and necessary expenses of an eligible employer which are paid or incurred in connection with -- (i) the establishment or administration of an eligible employer plan, or (ii) the retirement-related education of employees with respect to such plan.
 (2) Plan must have at least 1 participant: would not apply if plan does not have at least 1 employee eligible to participate who is not a highly compensated employee.
 Information about the SECURE Act is educational only and provided with the understanding that Principal® is not rendering legal, accounting, investment advice or tax advice.
-You should consult with appropriate counsel or other advisors on all matters pertaining to legal, tax, investment or accounting obligations and requirements.
+You should consult with appropriate counsel or other financial professionals on all matters pertaining to legal, tax, investment or accounting obligations and requirements.

 *Recordkeeping-fee:Fees paid by the business owner are billed quarterly.
 Fees paid by participants are deducted monthly from participant accounts.
 Participant fees are charged if there is a $100 account balance, regardless of whether the participant is active or inactive.
 Custodial and investment fees are charged against participating employees’ accounts (those vary by investment and range from 0.05% – 0.75%, as of May 1, 2020).
 If the business owner chooses to work with a financial professional, their fee is also additional and may be billed to the business owner or deducted from participant accounts.

 *What’s included: Plan costs are billed quarterly.
 Custodial and investment fees are charged against participating employees’ accounts (those vary by investment and range from 0.03% to 0.94%, as of July 31, 2021).
 If the business owner chooses to work with a financial professional and/or TPA, their fees are separate and may be billed to the business owner.
 Financial professional fees may be deducted from participant accounts.